GenomicAI/mars/README.md

 ```

 #### `mars-map.sh`
-Most of the tools which are used for read mapping to the reference can be executed through this utility.
-For advanced options check the documentton of required tool and excute it through `mars-run.sh`.
+Most tools for mapping reads to reference sequences can be executed using this utility.
+For more options, consult the required tool’s documentation and execute it with `mars-run.sh`.

 ```
 ./mars-map.sh -h
 Program : mars-map.sh